expo-dev/expositor/readme.md

 passed to threads when they are spawned and objects returned by threads when they are reaped, and insofar as I’m aware, that’s it.]

-[^2]: These are actually complete, but I’ve not yet integrated the changes into the engine.

-[^3]: There are particular goals and constraints that I have for the alternative evaluator and, since I expect that I won’t ever touch the evaluator again after I’ve finished it, I want to get it right.
+[^2]: There are particular goals and constraints that I have for the alternative evaluator and, since I expect that I won’t ever touch the evaluator again after I’ve finished it, I want to get it right.
 I’ve started over multiple times and thrown away most of what I’ve written, and I’ve lost count of the number of